NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Target = Base Protein Requirement × 1.3 (Sarcopenia Boost Factor)

 Practical Implications: We don't starve your senior dog of protein just because they are old.
-We actively boost amino acids to prevent muscle wasting (sarcopenia), unless their kidneys specifically require restriction.
+We boost amino acids to prevent muscle wasting (sarcopenia), unless their kidneys require restriction.

 Step 2